luisdza/luis-de-sousa-dot-com/content/blog/outsourcing_ubuntu.md

 ---

 The real question is not whether mirrors are technically necessary.
 It is whether Africa intends to be at the heart of open-source innovation - or forever remain on its margins.
+Got ideas?
+Let’s make it happen.